davidcoles/wgvpn/README.md

 # WGVPN

-A proof-of-concept MacOS client for a simple managed WireGuard VPN service
+A proof-of-concept macOS client for a simple managed WireGuard VPN service

 ## Introduction